Sep 12 2021

-Looking for a professional Dealer Support Specialist who has passion for the Power Sports and Personal Watercraft Industry and loves to help people, specifically helping dealerships with their PWC business by spreading the PWC love among all.
+Looking for a professional Dealer Support Specialist who has passion for the Power Sports and Personal Watercraft Industry and loves to help people, specifically helping dealerships with their PWC and on-road vehicle business by spreading the Powersports and boating love among all.

 We are in search for our next Spark Plug to give more power to our growing Power Sport/Motorsport dealer support services.
-As one of two specialists leading our recreational product dealer support project in Florida your work will ensure our manufacturer client’s Florida dealer network continues to grow market share and their PWC business.
+As the ‘Specialist’ leading our recreational product dealer support project in Florida your work will ensure our manufacturer client’s Florida dealer network continues to grow market share and their PWC and on-road business.

-The PWC Dealer Support Specialist will focus on helping dealerships with every aspect of their PWC business for our manufacturer client through on-site interactions.
+The Dealer Support Specialist will focus on helping dealerships with every aspect of their PWC and on-road business for our manufacturer client through regular on-site visits.
 The Florida Specialist will be a liaison between dealer and manufacturer’s customer service, technical support, warranty claims, sales, and marketing departments.

 DESCRIPTION OF THE POSITION RESPONSIBILITIES:

-- Help select Florida dealers with their brand specific PWC business – all aspects.
+- Help select Florida dealerships with their brand specific PWC & on-road business – all aspects – by conducting in-person dealership visits.

 Knowledge and Skills Required: